vsrinivasan294/vsrinivasan294.github.io/README.md

+Build a basic interactive site and remove the review stuff Have a post ID and a login where people and say what they want to barter Have a manual update for each product and offer or make an AI Add a product page for every item in the list and then make it link to the picture Create a list of groups that each product slots into Create a databse of users with login authentication Get Sohum to look into marketing

 # [Start Bootstrap](http://startbootstrap.com/) - [Shop Homepage](http://startbootstrap.com/template-overviews/shop-homepage/)

 [Shop Homepage](http://startbootstrap.com/template-overviews/shop-homepage/) is a basic HTML online store homepage template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).